 The Road to an IBD Diagnosis

-IBD, specifically Crohn's Disease and Ulcerative Colitis, is an autoimmune disease that can be difficult to diagnose.
+IBD, specifically Crohn's disease and ulcerative colitis, is an autoimmune disease that can be difficult to diagnose.
 Here is how a typical case is diagnosed.

 Both forms of IBD will carry similar symptoms.
 These symptoms can include diarrhea, rectal bleeding, upset stomach, fever, loss of appetite, weight loss, anal ulcers and fistulas.

 IBD symptoms will often overlap with other diseases.
-If you suspect you have IBD, it is important to track your symptoms as well as you can so your doctor has a clear picture of your health and you symptoms.
+If you suspect you have IBD, it is important to track your symptoms as well as you can so your doctor has a clear picture of your health and your symptoms.

 Now that you've tracked your symptoms and food sensitivities, it's time to take your case to the doctor.
 Present your case as clearly and accurately as you can and explain your concerns.
 Understand that you might be wrong about your "self-diagnosis" and listen very carefully to the doctor.
-If you leave uneasy don't be afraid to seek out a second opinion.
+If you leave uneasy, don't be afraid to seek out a second opinion.

-If your doctor shares your suspicions of IBD a battery of tests will be done to definitively diagnose your condition.
+If your doctor shares your suspicions of IBD, a battery of tests will be done to definitively diagnose your condition.
 First, the doctor will take a complete and thorough family history (IBD can run in families) and physical to rule out other conditions.

 Blood tests and stool samples are usually the first set of tests a doctor will order to determine if a case of IBD exists.
-A blood test may show an increased white blood cell count that could suggest inflammation while a stool sample will look for blood or traces of infectious organisms.
+A blood test may show an increased white blood cell count that could suggest inflammation, while a stool sample will look for blood or traces of infectious organisms.
 Both are helpful in diagnosing IBD.